 OK, who doesn’t struggle, especially on a Monday morning?
 Well, healthy people actually.

 If your alarm goes off and you have to hit snooze a few times before you can even think about getting up, and when you do you still can’t focus correctly, this is the result of the cortisol that has been coursing through your body throughout the night.
 Even when your eyes are closed, your brain is still waiting to send your body into battle for you, and you don’t get a proper rest making it difficult, if not impossible, to function throughout the day.
+Here are 10 simple changes to radically improve your energy levels.

 3. Unable to handle stressful situations:

 If the car’s broken down, the kids are in trouble at school, or a conflict at the office are now big things that you’re struggling to deal with rationally, Adrenal Fatigue could be to blame.
 You could once pride yourself on sailing through life taking life’s little problems on the chin, but now, the stress of these situations weighs you down.
 Cortisol, adrenaline and norepinephrine are all hormones released by the adrenal glands when you’re faced with a stressful situation, and they help you to cope.
 When the adrenals become fatigued, the production of those hormones is stifled, and you struggle to get through those events which would normally be water off a duck’s back.
+Discover the strategies that you can use to remain healthy in times of stress here.

 4. Salt cravings: